China set to overtake Japan in this year's outbound M&A deals

 China has reshuffled the top decks at some of its banks and regulators following the nation's once-in-a-decade political leadership change last year.

-Bank of China Ltd (3988.HK) appointed Tian Guoli as its chairman in May, and in the same month, Bank of Communications Co Ltd (3328.HK) named Niu Ximing as its chairman.
+Bank of China Ltd appointed Tian Guoli as its chairman in May, and in the same month, Bank of Communications Co Ltd named Niu Ximing as its chairman.

 As the new management teams settle into their jobs, they are expected to be more aggressive in purchasing assets - and possibly other financial institutions.